HybrUR: A Hybrid Physical-Neural Solution for Unsupervised Underwater Image Restoration: Experiments and Discussion

 \subsection{Discussion}

-Underwater image quality restoration has been regarded as an essential technology for underwater vision-based localization and navigation.
-We propose a novel style transfer network based on the Jaffe-McGlamery model to achieve color correction and brightness improvement of underwater images in an unsupervised manner.
-We demonstrate that two hypotheses including the correlation between depth and degradation factors as well as a backscattering constraint conduce to color and contrast refinement via a thorough ablation experiment.
-Both the quantitative and qualitative comparisons support the superiority of HybrUR.
-All models in HybrUR are implemented using Pytorch, and are trained and tested on a GeForce GTX 1080ti GPU.
-The inference speed of HybrUR based on a GPU reaches 33.17~FPS, well ahead of the 0.16~FPS for Sea-Thru using the same Jaffe-McGlamery model, and 5.88~FPS for the other unsupervised method Water-Net.
-Whereas we do observe some shortcomings in two aspects: 1) Unsupervised generation network does cause a drop of edge details commonly, so we need to impose specific loss functions or super-resolution methods to increase the pixel-level accuracy; 2) The restoration effect is inevitably affected in the picture area with extremely large water quality span.
-This may be improved by referring to a \emph{many-to-many} style transfer method \cite{Lee2018}.
+Underwater image quality restoration is regarded as an essential technology for vision-based underwater localization and navigation.
+We propose a novel unsupervised training framework based on the Jaffe-McGlamery model to achieve color correction and image quality improvement in degenerated underwater images.
+We verify the effectiveness of the hybrid physical-neural framework and demonstrate that the physics-based training paradigm, including concatenated input of the degeneration factor sub-network and a backscatter loss function, is conducive to stable training and restoration performance via a thorough ablation experiment.
+Both quantitative and qualitative comparisons prove the superiority of HybrUR.
+All models in HybrUR are implemented with PyTorch, whose training and testing is based on a GeForce GTX 1080ti GPU.
+The GPU speed of HybrUR reaches 33.17 frames per second (FPS), which is much higher than that of Sea-Thru (0.16~FPS) that is also based on the Jaffe-McGlamery model and Water-Net (5.88~FPS).
+To further enhance restoration performance of the hybrid physical-neural framework, two aspects are considered: 1) the unsupervised generation network generally has poor performance in restoring edge details; thus, a specific loss functions or super-resolution methods could be designed to improve the pixel-level accuracy; 2) the network training is not effective enough on a dataset with extremely diverse distribution of underwater domains.
+This can be improved by referring to a many-to-many style transfer method \cite{Lee2018}.